-The sourcing and manufacturing of ready-to-wear clothing, accessories and shoes are managed by Stella McCartney.
-The adidas by Stella McCartney range, together with lingerie, swimwear, eyewear product categories and, since early 2021, Stella McCartney Kids collections are licensed.
+The sourcing and manufacturing of ready-to-wear clothing, accessories and shoes are managed by SMC.
+The adidas by Stella McCartney range, together with lingerie, swimwear, eyewear, kidswear product categories are licensed.
+In 2022, we also activated a new license for our beauty category line.